-Independent verification of the Signatory's alignment with the Impact Principles will be conducted in 2022 and posted alongside this Disclosure Statement on the Signatory's website.
+Independent verification of the Signatory's alignment with the Impact Principles was conducted in February 2022 by Luminis Advisors, LLC.
+The verification letter is posted alongside this Disclosure Statement on the Signatory's website.
+We expect to complete and publish this independent verification on our alignment with the Impact Principles every three years.